engr101staff/engr101matlab/_sources/strings_streams_and_io/main.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. section 2

-Much of the functionality in C++ is built into the C++ standard library.
+Much of the functionality in C++ is built into the **C++ standard library**.
 You can think of this sort of like MATLAB's wide array of toolboxes, which are additional features you can add on to use in your code.
 To use part of the standard library, use the :code:`#include` directive.
 For example, if you would like to use :code:`cout` and :code:`cin` in your code, you'll need to include the :code:`<iostream>` library at the top of your :code:`.cpp` file like this:

 .. code-block:: cpp

    #include <iostream>
    using namespace std;

+|

 The :code:`using namespace std;` directive is generally used with included libraries, so that we can use shorthand names like :code:`cout` and :code:`cin`.
 Without it, we would need to write out :code:`std::cout` and :code:`std::cin`.
-So basically, the :code:`using namespace std;` line implicitly puts the :code:`std::` on everything so you don't have to.
+The :code:`using namespace std;` line implicitly puts the :code:`std::` on everything so you don't have to.

 Here are some common libraries that we will use in ENGR 101: